El Santo: Childhood

 The fifth of seven children, Rodolfo Guzmán Huerta was born on 23 September 1917, in Tulancingo, Hidalgo, son of Jesús Guzmán Campuzano and Josefina Huerta (Márquez) de Guzmán.
 Rodolfo's family came to Mexico City in the 1920s, where they settled in the Tepito neighborhood.
 He practiced baseball and American football, and then became interested in various styles of wrestling and grappling.
 He first studied Ju-Jitsu and then later competed in amateur wrestling.
 Rodolfo has a brother who entered the wrestling business as well, Miguel, who is known as Black Guzmán (due to his dark skin).

 Professional wrestling career

 Early career

 Accounts vary as to exactly when and where he first wrestled professionally, either in Arena Peralvillo Cozumel on 28 June 1934 or at Deportivo Islas in the Guerrero colony of Mexico City in 1935, but by the second half of the 1930s, he was established as a wrestler, using the names "Rudy Guzmán", "Hombre Rojo" ("the Red Man"), "El Demonio Negro" ("The Black Demon") and "Murciélago Enmascarado II" ("The Masked Bat II").
 The last name was the same as that of El Murciélago Enmascarado ("The Masked Bat"), and after an appeal by Murciélago to the Mexican boxing and wrestling commission, the regulatory body ruled that Guzmán could not use the name.
+Ironically, given his enduring status as a cult hero, he exclusively wrestled as a rudo for the first formative decades of his career.